TumbleOwlee/env-setup/README.md

 * Bioinformatics Environment
     - snakemake

-As available the configurations from this repository are also installed.
+If available the configurations from this repository are also installed for the applications respectively.
 In case of Neovim, the configuration is taken from [here](https://github.com/TumbleOwlee/neovim-config).
 I will add additional parts as time goes on and my demands change.

 ## Set up Windows Environment